tschanzvera/boston-city-data-exercise/README.md

 NOTE:

-This is a little exercise that I had to do for my MIT XPRO course.
+This is a little exercise that I had to do for my MITxPRO course.